Oxfordshire Horse Physiotherapy

 If the work demand is too high then obvious damage occurs and your horse may become lame.
 But even the daily demands can cause micro-damage that repetitively over time cause pain and increases the risk of injury.
 Tendon and ligament injuries are more often an accumulation of micro-damage over time with perhaps a ‘final straw’ component to strain them to a point of lameness and swelling.
 Physio rehab starts from very early on after an injury.
 Call me to find out more about this.

-Often the horse’s back is identified by owners as being sore, and although this is a main part of the horse’s body to IMGP7170require physiotherapy treatment, it may be compensating for other muscles and joints that need treatment.
+Often the horse’s back is identified by owners as being sore, and although this is a main part of the horse’s body to require physiotherapy treatment, it may be compensating for other muscles and joints that need treatment.
 It may also be an early warning sign that joints, tendons or ligaments are taking strain.
 Regular Physio keeps your horse able to do the work you want from him/her and helps prevent injury.
 Equine Pilates is a perfect way to help this too.

 Horses instinctively try to hide pain so as not to be an obvious target to a lion!!
 Some horses however may communicate their pain through a change in behaviour or performance.
 Listen to your horse, he is trying to tell you something through this behaviour.